DeepFellow DOCS

 Child Infra will attempt to call parent Infra with DF_MESH_KEY.
 If parent Infra accepts the request, it will connect the child Infra.
 If succeeded, from now on the child Infra will have its DF_CONNECT_TO_MESH_KEY and DF_CONNECT_TO_MESH_URL values set:

-$ deepfellow infra info # on child Infra
+$ deepfellow infra info --secret # on child Infra

 This means child Infra is connected as child to another Infra located at https://df-infra-node-1.com.